skystar-p/kubix/README.md

 {
   "apiVersion": "v1",
   "data": {
-    "cool-data": "This is custom value!" # <-- can be customized!
+    "cool-data": "This is custom value!", # <-- can be customized!
+    "cool-name": "coolNamePrefix-coolNameSuffix"
   },
   "kind": "ConfigMap",
   "metadata": {